inloop/easyrelease/README.md

 It does following in `Project.afterEvaluate()`:

-* reads `versionName` and `versionCode` from AndroidManifest.xml
+* reads `versionName` and `versionCode` from AndroidManifest.xml (we are going to add support for buildscript-based values)
 * sets each build variant's output file name to *project_name-${variant}-${versionName}-${versionCode}.apk*
 * updates release signingConfig with proper certificate path, keystore password, key alias and key password defined in property file

 ### Status

-Plugin is in early stages and we are looking for a feedback (issues, pull requests).
+Plugin is in early stages.
 It is based on what we used in our applications and works well for us, but we are sure there are other use-cases or ways it can be improved.
+It is already available from Maven Central Repository.

 ### Usage

-To use this plugin add this to your build.gradle:
+Add to __your_app/build.gradle:__
 ```
+buildscript {
+    repositories {
+        mavenCentral()
+    }
+    dependencies {
+        classpath 'eu.inloop:easyrelease:0.1.4'
+    }
+}
 apply plugin: 'easyrelease'
 ```

-and create __easyrelease.properties__ file in you project directory next to the __build.gradle__ with following content:
+Create __your_app/easyrelease.properties:__
 ```
 KEYSTORE_FILE=path/to/your.keystore
 KEYSTORE_PASSWORD=your_keystore_password